silently/aladdin.js/README.md

 ## Inspiration

-Aladdin's asset manager has been inspired by this html5rocks [tutorial](http://www.html5rocks.com/en/tutorials/games/assetmanager/ "Simple Asset Management for HTML5 Games"), especially enhanced with asset bundles and events.
+Aladdin's lamp is inspired by this html5rocks [tutorial](http://www.html5rocks.com/en/tutorials/games/assetmanager/ "Simple Asset Management for HTML5 Games"), enhanced in particular with asset bundles and events, plus semantic choices!
 Stoyan Stefanov's *JavaScript Patterns* book has also guided this implementation.

 ## License